 At Snowpine Lodge, you can enjoy the nearby mountain views while you relax in the spa, eat a 5-star dinner, or relax in your suite.

 With deals and promotions for various times during the year, such as winter specials and summer deals, you can get perks and early booking bonuses that make your weekend getaway even cheaper!

 Not to mention, if you are a resident of Utah, you automatically get 30% off your stay — what better way to spend a weekend out of the crowded city?

 #4 Best Mountain Getaway in Snowbird: The Cliff Lodge at Snowbird, Snowbird

-Located in Snowbird, Utah, this luxury getaway offers some of the best views in the entire state!
+This luxury getaway is located in Snowbird, Utah, and offers some of the best views in the entire state!
 And we are not being biased — the views from the outdoor pool are expansive, with guests having unbeatable views of the nearby canyons, city, and the numerous peaks surrounding the perfectly-located Cliff Lodge.

 The Cliff Lodge is one of the most iconic and well-known ski lodges in the entire state.
 With the views of the nearby ski slopes or SLC below, you can enjoy the theater-centric focus of this resort.

 And if you are an avid skier, there is no better place.
 You can ski in and ski out, meaning you never need to get in your car to head to the slopes.
 Just ski down the Black Diamond slope and head to the Cliff Spa to recover for the next day.

 See Related: Best Restaurants in St. George, Utah